aliniluca/ioty-studio-master/README.md

 - **Product & Shop Data:** Product and shop data is now fetched from Firestore, not mock data.
 - **Admin Dashboard:** If a user is an admin (see below), a prominent moderation button appears in their dashboard linking to `/admin/moderate-listings`.
 - **Stripe Integration (in progress):** Stripe payments will be handled via a secure API route using Stripe test mode only.
 No real charges will be made.
 A new API route will be added for Stripe checkout sessions.
+- **Messaging:** Buyers can send messages to sellers from product/shop pages.
+Messages are stored in Firestore (`users/{sellerId}/messages`).
+Sellers receive in-app notifications for new messages and can reply from their dashboard.
+Sellers can open messages, mark them as read, and reply in a threaded conversation.
+- **Order Details & Receipts:** Buyers can view detailed order pages and download PDF receipts for each order from their order history.

 ## Admin Features
 - **Admin Status:** Admin status is determined by the `isAdmin` field in the Firestore `users` collection.
 If set to `true`, the user will see a prominent moderation button in their dashboard.